 Easily customizable: Can be combined with any maze for brand new activity protocols and unique habitat enclosures.
-Many colors, sizes, and even multiple configurations of lickometers available.
+Many colors, sizes, and even multiple configurations of lickometers are available.

 Maze Engineers lickometers are a precision engineered apparatus with customization in mind.
 When you order, we create customized enclosures around the lickometers including color & size.
 The default lickometer is adjustable in height and location so that you can change between trial runs.
 We can put these lickometers into any sort of other mazes, thus creating entirely unique environmental enrichment chambers.
 You can create extraordinarily unique experiments with this capability, so let your creativity fly!